President of Nigeria

 The offices, powers, and titles of the head of state and the head of government were officially merged into the office of the presidency under the 1979 Constitution of Nigeria.

 Executive power is vested in the president.
 The power includes the execution and enforcement of federal law and the responsibility to appoint federal executive, diplomatic, regulatory, and judicial officers.
 Based on constitutional provisions empowering the president to appoint and receive ambassadors and conclude treaties with foreign powers, and on subsequent laws enacted by the House, the presidency has primary responsibility for conducting foreign policy.

 The president also plays a leading role in federal legislation and domestic policymaking.
-As part of the system of checks and balances, the Constitution gives the president the power to sign or veto federal legislation.
+As part of the system of separation of powers, the Constitution gives the president the power to sign or veto federal legislation.
+Presidents are typically viewed as leaders of their political parties, major policy making is significantly shaped by the outcome of presidential elections.

 The president is directly elected in national elections to a four-year term, along with the vice president.

-Muhammadu Buhari is the 15th and current president of Nigeria, having assumed office on 29 May 2015.
-Following the 2023 Nigerian presidential election, Bola Tinubu is scheduled to succeed Buhari as president on 29 May 2023.
+Bola Tinubu is the 16th and current president of Nigeria, having assumed office on 29 May 2023.

 History

+Ceremonial presidency and the First Republic (1963–1966)

 On 1 October 1960, Nigeria gained independence from Britain.
-An all-Nigerian Executive Council was headed by a Prime minister, Alhaji Sir Abubakar Tafawa Balewa.
+An all-Nigerian Executive Council was headed by the prime minister, Alhaji Sir Abubakar Tafawa Balewa.
 On 16 November 1960, Nnamdi Azikiwe became the first governor-general of a federation of three regions of the north, east and west, with Lagos as the Federal Capital.
 Each of the regions was headed by a premier with a governor as ceremonial head.
-The governors and governor-general represented the Queen of Nigeria, Elizabeth II.
-On 1 October 1963, Nigeria became a Federal Republic thereby abolishing its monarchy, but remained a member of the Commonwealth of Nations.
+The governors and governor-general represented the queen of Nigeria, Elizabeth II.
+On 1 October 1963, Nigeria became a federal republic thereby abolishing its monarchy, but remained a member of the Commonwealth of Nations.
 An amendment to the 1960 Independence Constitution replaced the office of the governor-general with that of the president.
 Nnamdi Azikwe was sworn into that office on 1 October 1963.
-The office at that time was primarily ceremonial, and the main duties of the president were on such things as receiving foreign dignitaries and opening Parliament.
+The office at that time was primarily ceremonial, and the main duties of the president mainly concerned receiving foreign dignitaries and opening Parliament.